thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 small but independent of one another, evidence of an embryonic, although regionally limited, form of international law which one authority---Professor Vinogradoff---aptly described as "intermunicipal"[^6/2].
-This "intermunicipal" law was com- posed of customary rules which had crystallised into law from long-standing usages followed by these cities such as, for instance, the rules as to the inviolability of heralds in battle, the need for a prior declaration of war, and the enslavement of
+This "intermunicipal" law was composed of customary rules which had crystallised into law from long-standing usages followed by these cities such as, for instance, the rules as to the inviolability of heralds in battle, the need for a prior declaration of war, and the enslavement of